 Retag from iframe or image tags to the global site tag

-Step 1: Identify where you have iframe or image tags on your site (Trafficker and webmaster)
+Step 1: Identify where you have iframe or image tags on your site (trafficker and website administrator)

 The first step in retagging is to identify the pages on your site where you currently have iframe or image tags.

-If you use Campaign Manager, you can also follow the instructions here to run a basic Floodlight report.
+If you use Campaign Manager 360, you can also follow the instructions here to run a basic Floodlight report.

 To update the format for existing Floodlight activities:

-- Start by opening an advertiser, then click Floodlight in the Resources menu.
+- Start by opening an advertiser, then click Floodlight Group in the Resources menu.

 - Click on the name of an existing Floodlight activity.